Fornaxian/pixeldrain_web/res/include/md/about.md

 ## Support

+If you have more questions please try asking them in our [support forum on Discord](https://discord.gg/UDjaBGwr4p).
+Pixeldrain is a one-man operation, I can't answer all the e-mails I get.
+By asking your questions on Discord there's a chance that someone else can help you.
+I am also active on Discord myself.

-For other questions you can reach me at [support@pixeldrain.com](mailto:support@pixeldrain.com).
+If your question is not suitable for Discord you can reach me at [support@pixeldrain.com](mailto:support@pixeldrain.com).
 I get a lot more e-mail than I can reply to, so I will only reply to urgent problems or things which I deem important.
 Abuse reports sent to this address will not be reviewed, use the